brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 ### Rule number THREE: HTTP services should not know about the statemanagement layer
-It might look pragmatic to listen to the result of a get call and put it in the store right in the service.
+At a first glance, it might seem pragmatic to handle the result of a GET call and put it in the store right in the service.
 But the only goal an HTTP service has, is **to perform HTTP requests and return the result of those requests**.
 This might look pragmatic:

 ```typescript